caporalCode/caporalCode/README.md

 ### 🎨 Interests
 Mangas | Art | Poetry  | Travel | People
 *"First do it.
-Then do it well.
+Then do it right.
 Then do it better."*